-Candidates learn how science is studied and practised, and become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
-As well as focusing on the individual sciences, the syllabus enables candidates to better understand the technological world they live in, and take an informed interest in science and scientific developments.
+Taught by subject specialists, candidates learn how science is studied and practised plus they become aware that the results of scientific research can have both good and bad effects on individuals, communities and the environment.
+As well as focusing on the individual sciences, the syllabus enables candidates to better understand the technological world they live in and take an informed interest in science and scientific developments.
 The syllabus is aimed at candidates across a very wide range of attainments, and will allow them to show success over the full range of grades from AA to GG.